What You Should Know about Cervical Exams during Pregnancy

 • “Thanks, but actually I’m good without an exam today.”

-• “I know this is a routine practice for you with most of your patients, but it’s just not the right decision for me today.”
+• “I know this is a routine practice with most of your patients, but it’s just not the right decision for me today.”

 • “I’m not feeling up for it today, I’d rather skip this one.”